+Founded in 2018 when Essilor merged with Luxottica.
 World's largest eyewear company.
-Bought Oakley in 2007.
-Owners of the Ray-Ban brand, they also make over 20 luxury and fashion brands of eyewear under licence.
+Owners of the Ray-Ban and Oakley brands, they also make over 20 luxury fashion brands of eyewear under licence.

 This company received a score of 17.1/100 in the Newsweek Green Rankings 2016, which ranks the world's largest publicly traded companies on eight indicators covering energy, greenhouse gases, water, waste, fines and penalties, linking executive pay to sustainability targets, board-level committee oversight of environmental issues and third-party audits.
 Ranking methodology by Corporate Knights and HIP Investor.

 Source: Newsweek (2016)

 This company has sustainability claims on its website in the areas of people, environment and society, and provides publicly available Sustainability Reports.

 This company is a member of the Better Cotton Initiative, a voluntary program which encourages the adoption of better management practices in cotton cultivation to achieve measurable reductions in key environmental impacts, while improving social and economic benefits for cotton farmers, small and large, worldwide.

 Source: Better Cotton Initiative (2022)

 California, the UK and Australia have all enacted legislation requiring companies operating within their borders to disclose their efforts to eradicate modern slavery from their operations and supply chains.
 Follow the link to see this company's disclosure statement.